newhavenrb/conferences/13_Cruft_and_Technical_Debt_A_Long_View.md

 Rails was a vertically integrated supply chain
 Why was this the case?
 Why did we not have Rack?
-Answer: the cost to define Rack (standard) was high and there wasn't a marketplace for the standard Once little guys come along like sinatra and merb, standards emerge so we dont repeat ourselves
+Answer: the cost to define Rack (standard) was high and there wasn't a marketplace for the standard Once little guys come along like sinatra and merb, standards emerge so we don't repeat ourselves

 Now we have a ton of standards!
 Now we have other integration costs